Tanya Roberts: Remembering The Bond Girl, Sheena And Beastmaster Beauty

 I’m not the all-American-girl type.
 I’m real New York.
 Once Jackie [Jaclyn] Smith and I were sitting around on the set and this guy was driving us crazy.
 I told him to buzz off and Jackie said, ‘You really are tough, aren’t you?’
 I tried to tell her there’s a difference between tough and direct.
 I say what’s on my mind, but I think I’m sensitive.

 Rather than see her as just another Angel in a revolving door of daffy detective dames, the rest of the cast welcomed her with open arms… and grass skirts.
-She explains:
+She explained:

 I got a fabulous bouquet of roses from Jackie the day I was hired, and Cheryl [Ladd] was on the phone the same day.
 Those girls are fabulous.
 I love David Doyle, too.
 On the set in Hawaii one day, he’s looking beautiful in a grass skirt and before I know it he’s mooning us.
 David Doyle?
 You know what I mean?

-Three years after starring in Beastmaster Roberts took on the vaulted role of Bond girl Stacey Sutton in A View to a Kill.
-Roberts believes that appearing as a Bond girl put an unnecessary full stop on her career, but she says that if she was faced with the same decision today she’d still take the job.
+Three years after starring in Beastmaster Roberts took on the vaulted role of Bond girl Stacey Sutton in A View to a Kill, opposite Roger Moore as Agent 007.
+Roberts would later say that appearing as a Bond girl put an unnecessary full stop on her career, but that if she was faced with the same decision today she’d still take the job.
 She said:

 I sort of felt like every girl who'd ever been a Bond Girl had seen their career go nowhere, so I was a little cautious.
 I remember I said to my agent, 'No one ever works after they get a Bond movie' and they said to me, 'Are you kidding?
 Glenn Close would do it if she could.’
 And I thought to myself, well you can have regrets if you wish, but what's the point?
 At the time I didn't know what I know now, and to be honest, who would turn that role down, really?